-Lisa Rainsong's musical life integrates composition, vocal performance, natural history, and education.
+Lisa Rainsong's musical life integrates composition, education, vocal performance, and natural history.
 She was appointed to the CIM Music Theory faculty in 2000, and teaches undergraduate and graduate theory courses.
 She also is Coordinator of the Doctor of Musical Arts program.

-A soprano as well as a composer, Rainsong is an active performer of medieval, Renaissance, and Baroque music as a soloist and a choral musician.
-As a soprano soloist Rainsong performs recitals featuring 17th century solo song repertoire and is the soprano soloist in Ensemble Lautenkonzert.
-She is also a choral musician active in several ensembles including Quire Cleveland, and Apollo’s Singers (the chorus of Cleveland Baroque Orchestra Apollo’s Fire),
+A soprano as well as a composer, Dr. Rainsong is an active performer of medieval, Renaissance, and Baroque music as a soloist and a choral musician.
+She is a member of Quire Cleveland, a professional chorus specializing in medieval and Renaissance music.

 Back to Faculty Listings.

 p.
 216.791.5000 ext.
 252

 p.
 216.791.5000 ext.
 371